ekatwood/token_mint/README.md

 Check to see the current amount of $SOL raised here: https://solscan.io/account/EAnhd395fYm16SgYvEGVhp1hhukVGb5oz7CwK6nBf4Mw

-If more than 25 $SOL is sent, the remainder will be sent back.
-First come, first serve equity auction.
+If more than 25 $SOL is sent, the remainder will be returned back to the sender.
+This is a first come, first serve equity auction.

 # Landing Page: